Are you looking for the best vocal effects pedals and vocal processors for live performance and recording in 2021?

 Looping – Providing a looped reiteration of the inputted signal until turned off

 Dedicated inputs/outputs for external instruments which will be plugged in – This is an additional feature and is especially useful for singers who also play guitar

 Pitch correction – Providing a frequency nudge of the inputted signal, depending on whether it’s slightly sharp or flat

 There are other vocal effects to choose from, there include, vocal delay, reverb, echo, doubling, chorus, etc.

 Vocal Effects Pedals for Live Performances and Studio Recording

 Vocal effects processors are a great solution for singers looking to have one pedal on stage or in-studio.

 A common mistake that singers make, who might not necessarily know much about vocal effects pedals, is that they don’t spend enough money on one…

 Remember, this single vocal effects unit will save you the job of having to purchase:

-For the quick-purchasers out there, we’ve featured all of the top 5 vocal effects pedals in the table below:
+For the quick-purchasers out there, we’ve featured all of the top 5 vocal effects pedals.